TeamPracticalProjects/SISProject/README.md

 This repository holds the firmware for the SIS Hub, the javascript based website that is the SIS Client app, and the Arduino code to make an SIS compatible sensor.

+The project documentation is in the SISProject/SISDocs repository.